Next time your best friend swears this really happened to his aunt, remind him that this story has been around since the 1970s.

 Thank you for the best laugh I’ve had in years!

 - Black male celebrities this legend has been told about include: Eddie Murphy, Reggie Jackson, Lionel Richie, Wilt Chamberlain, Magic Johnson, O.J.
 Simpson, Mean Joe Greene, Michael Jackson, Jesse Jackson, Lionel Hampton, Jackie Robinson, and Michael Jordan.

-- The action happens in Las Vegas, Atlantic City, or
+- The action happens in Las Vegas, Atlantic City, or New York City.

 - Sometimes the black man is alone in the elevator with the frightened woman, but in other tellings he is accompanied by a black male companion or a couple of bodyguards.
 In a number of these tales, he shows up with an uncontrollable dog whose name we later find out is Lady.